rangari-rani/academic-projects-mca/README.md

 This repository features academic work from my MCA program in 2022.
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 ⭐ Feel free to explore the projects for learning and reference.
-If you found them useful, consider giving a ⭐!
+If you found them useful, consider leaving a ⭐!